Evaluating Non-Analytic Functions of Matrices: Numerical examples

 \subsection{Notes on implementation}

-The common practice for evaluating Chebyshev expansions starts by computing the expansion coefficients based on the discrete orthogonality property of Chebyshev polynomials.
-This computation is nothing but the Clenshaw-Curtis quadrature for~\eqref{eqn:inner_product}, and thus can be implemented using the Fast Fourier Transform (FFT) algorithm, see e.g., \cite[Chapter 5.8]{vetterling1992numerical}.
+The common practice for approximating a function using Chebyshev expansions consists of computing the expansion coefficients $\alpha_n$ in~\eqref{eqn:chebyshev_series_scalars}, followed by computing the finite sum $\mathcal{S}_N$ of~\eqref{eqn:truncated_chebyshev}.
+Calculating the expansion coefficients uses the Clenshaw-Curtis quadrature for~\eqref{eqn:inner_product} and is implemented efficiently using the Fast Fourier Transform (FFT) algorithm, see e.g., \cite[Chapter 5.8]{vetterling1992numerical}.

 Having obtained the expansion coefficients for $\mathcal{S}_N$ of \eqref{eqn:truncated_chebyshev}, evaluating $\mathcal{S}_N$ employs Clenshaw's algorithm (see e.g., \cite[Chapter 5.5]{vetterling1992numerical}), which exploits the three term recursion \eqref{eqn:three_term_recursion}, as described in \cite[p.
 193]{vetterling1992numerical}.
 Note that this algorithm is valid also for matrices since each polynomial consists only of powers of $A$, which means that any two such matrix polynomials of $A$ commute.
 Commutativity makes scalar algorithms, such as Clenshaw's algorithm, applicable to matrices.
 The algorithm for evaluating matrix Chebyshev expansions is given for completeness as Algorithm~\ref{alg:clenshaw} in Appendix \ref{apx:algorithm}.